 - Medical conditions: Facial thread veins may also be caused by health conditions such as rosacea and thyroid disorders.
 Facial thread vein may also appear in alopecia areata.

-- Sun exposure as well as excessive tanning: Facial thread veins may also be caused by excessive sun exposure or tanning.
+- Sun exposure: Facial thread veins may also be caused by excessive sun exposure or tanning.

 Symptoms of Facial Thread Vein